turingschool-examples/frontend-mod-1-prework/day_4/day4-exercises.md

 Reading Response Ch.
 5 Images HTML from HTML & CSS

-1. An alt attribute is important in an image element because
+1. An alt attribute is important in an image element because it provides text if the image cannot be displayed or seen by the use

 2. Where you place the image in the code determines if an image element is inline or block